Canadians with U.S. Gambling Income

-If you are a Canadian resident and have had 30% tax withheld from lottery or gambling winnings in the US, some or all of the tax can be recovered if:
+If you are a Canadian resident and have had 30% tax withheld from lottery or gambling winnings in the United States, some or all of the tax can be recovered if:

-- US taxes were withheld from winnings from blackjack, baccarat, craps, roulette or big-6 wheel.
+- U.S. taxes were withheld from blackjack, baccarat, craps, roulette, or big-6 wheel winnings.

-In order to get a refund from the IRS (Internal Revenue Agency) of US income taxes withheld from lottery winnings or gambling winnings, Canadian residents must file a US tax return.
-The US tax return to be filed is Form 1040NR—US non-resident alien income tax return.
+Canadian residents must file a U.S. tax return to get a refund from the IRS (Internal Revenue Service) of U.S. income taxes withheld from lottery winnings or gambling winnings.
+The US return to be filed is Form 1040NR, US non-resident alien income tax return.
 You can e-File this form via eFile.com.
-Start and eFileIT!
+Start and eFileIT:

 - Instructions: Gambling and lottery winnings for residents of Canada are included on line 10a of Schedule NEC.
 Proceeds from lotteries and raffles are also included on line 10a, but winnings from blackjack, baccarat, craps, roulette, or big-6 wheel are not included here.
 Gambling losses are entered on line 10b, with net gambling income (zero if negative) entered on line 10c.